I Want To...

 I live outside of the United States

-Dr. Lloyd Scott Miller is an associate professor of dermatology and orthopaedic surgery at the Johns Hopkins School of Medicine.
+Dr. Lloyd Scott Miller is a professor of dermatology and orthopaedic surgery at the Johns Hopkins School of Medicine.
 He practices both general dermatology and specialized wound care.

 Dr. Miller’s research interests involve the study of skin infections, susceptibility to infections and healing responses, with particular emphasis on host response against the common bacterial skin pathogen Staphylococcus aureus and MRSA.